AdamSobieski/Narratology/README.md

 ### Question-asking

-How might an `IEventInterpreter` or `Audience` produce questions about a story or event with which to enhance interpretations and any corresponding updating of situation models?
+How might an `IEventInterpreter` or `Audience` produce questions about an event to enhance interpretation and any corresponding updating of situation models?

 A callback function could be provided: